 Paula Bomer: I take issue with the idea that women’s fiction dealing with the “domestic,” in the case of After Birth, with birth and caregiving to the very young, isn’t political or even globally political.
 Because women’s bodies are an actual battlefield, with large political consequences.

 Elisa Albert: It’s a hell of a persistent bias.
 How to best resist it?
 Nothing’s ever been or will ever be equal, let’s start there.
 There is no justice.
 The struggles of women are always “only” that.
-I think of Yoko’s famous line: Woman is the nigger of the world.
+I think of Yoko’s famous line: Woman is the n-word of the world.
 Tough break.
 Now, how to work from within those boundaries?
 What’s the most artful and interesting way to poke holes in those walls?
 It’s often said that literature should avoid politics, which is ludicrous, because you can’t avoid politics no matter how hard you shut your eyes, cover your ears, sing a pretty song.
 Our whole lives are defined and limited and decorated and directed by politics — who has power and who is denied power.
 Who has access to clean food and water.
 Who gets to walk around unafraid.
 Whose body is sacred and whose is disposable.
 And hey: if biological femaleness as embodied in mammalian childbearing/rearing is such a huge threat that it has to be silenced and/or controlled and/or mocked, it must also by definition be extremely powerful.
 That’s a fascinating place to inhabit.

 That Yoko quote is one of the epigraphs in my first book.
 And I couldn’t agree more that fear and power are very much connected in regard to the female body.
 One of the main themes of After Birth is kindness and the lack of it between women.
 First, there is your list of friends and the way those friendships work themselves out.
 Of course, there’s Ari’s mother and that fraught relationship, and the complications of losing a mother to whom Ari has complicated feelings for.